Pastor Jung Myung Seok

 He worked hard for the numerous men and women who were evangelized, often sacrificing sleep to preach and provide counseling.
 After the domestic foundation was firmly laid, he set off in January 1999 to travel the path of worldwide mission following God’s lead.
 This was also the period of time when persecutions took place against Pastor Jung on a large scale beginning in South Korea.

-Pastor Jung Myung Seok was accused by the media of various crimes which he did not commit, but was eventually sentenced to 10 years imprisonment based only on verbal testimonies that did not match.
-(See details of the religious injustice here) In spite of that, Pastor Jung continues to live a life of prayer behind bars, and diligently writes sermons and counsels members through letters.
-He also continues to write poetry and proverbs about God, some of which became bestsellers.
+Pastor Jung Myung Seok was accused by the media of various crimes which he did not commit, but was eventually sentenced to 10 years imprisonment based only on contradicting verbal testimonies, and clear problems with the accusers’ case (e.g. that there was a mastermind bringing together accusers and coaching them how to lie in court and to the public).
+(See details of the religious injustice here) In spite of that, Pastor Jung continued to live a life of prayer behind bars, and diligently wrote sermons and counseled members through letters.
+He also continued to write poetry and proverbs about God, some of which became bestsellers.
 In 2013, Pastor Jung was awarded the National Seoul Literature Prize for his literary work despite the trials he faced.

 In spite of widespread media allegations and Pastor Jung’s imprisonment, more than 200,000 followers all over the world continue to live joyfully in Providence, and according to the teachings of Pastor Jung.
 These members have testified of how Pastor Jung’s teachings helped them make a breakthrough in their lives of faith and transformed them from their inglorious pasts.